Degree – Master of Science in Elementary Education, MSEd

 Description of Program

-The Master of Science in Elementary Education (MSEd) in Early Childhood Education degree program is designed to meet all criteria of the State Department of Education and to allow students to explore issues, design curriculum, and learn new strategies and techniques that will enable them to become more effective educators, through the application of theory and new research to their educational practice.
-The Concentration is structured to utilize the educational experience of the students in the program.
+The Master of Science in Elementary Education (MSEd) degree program is designed to meet all criteria of the State Department of Education and to allow students to explore issues, design curriculum, and learn new strategies and techniques that will enable them to become more effective educators, through the application of theory and new research to their educational practice.
+The three Concentrations are structured to utilize the educational experience of the students in the program.

 - Apply the central concepts, tools of inquiry, structures, contemporary theories, and paradigms in education that develop a classroom climate to enhance the social, emotional, physical and psychological aspects of students.